aecyia/Sakura/.github/ISSUE_TEMPLATE/bug-report.md

 //your text here//

-## Have you checked the other [issues](https://github.com/aecyia/Sakura/issues?q=)?
+## Have you reviewed the other reported issues?
+(To reduce duplicated issues)

 //yes or no//

 ## Describe the issue.
 How do you trigger this bug?
-Please walk us through it step by step.
-Where is it located?
-How can it be found?
+Please provide a step-by-step walkthrough, including its location and how to find it.

 //your text here//